KunalBindra/LEETCODE-Arrays-1401/README.md

 # LEETCODE-Arrays-1401
 **String Matching**

-This Java class provides a solution to the "String Matching" problem.

 **Problem Description:**

 Given an array of strings `words`, return a list of strings that are substrings of another string in the array.